 Favorite thing #5: You can improve your chances to rank high with Google.

-Making sure your site is ranked by Google isn’t just about filling pages with keywords.
+Making sure your site is ranked by Google isn’t about filling pages with keywords anymore.
 Google continues to update its algorithms, so building your website on a platform that monitors these changes is key.
 WordPress also includes tools that assist you with optimizing your content for search results, giving your content the best possible chance to show up in your audience’s search.